practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Go/README.md

 <br/>

-So, at least at one point the criticism got so string that Go - with its aim of "simplicity" - added a common feature, and that is **Generics** in 2022: https://go.dev/doc/go1.18#generics
+So, at least at one point the criticism got so strong that Go added a common programming concept, and that is **Generics** in 2022: https://go.dev/doc/go1.18#generics

 <br/>